 Paul R. Laird is Professor of Musicology at the University of Kansas, where he has taught since 1994.
 He teaches courses in Baroque music, twentieth-century music, the history of musical theater, and American music, and directs the Instrumental Collegium Musicum.
 His research specialties include the American musical theater, Leonard Bernstein, Stephen Schwartz, the Spanish villancico, and early string instruments.
 Laird is a Baroque cellist who plays with the Sunflower Consort.

 My position includes teaching two academic courses each semester plus directing MUSC 256/656, Instrumental Collegium Musicum, the instrumental early music ensemble.
-In addition, I advise senior undergraduate theses, master's theses, PhD dissertations, and DMA documents and lecture/recital documents, and teach a few to several independent studies in musicology each year.
-I also advise graduate students in musicology until they decide with whom they will be writing their thesis or dissertation.
-During most summers, I teach a class and advise graduate documents.
+In addition, I advise senior undergraduate theses, master's theses, PhD dissertations, and DMA documents and lecture/recital documents, and teach independent studies in musicology each year.
+During summers, I often teach a class and advise graduate documents.

 - Instrumental Collegium Musicum

 - Baroque music

 - Twentieth-century music

 - American music

 My primary research interests include the American musical theater, Stephen Schwartz, Leonard Bernstein, the Spanish and Latin American villancico, and the Baroque cello.
 I have published books and articles and presented papers in each of these areas, but much of my current work focuses on Bernstein and research on aspects of musical theater, especially Broadway orchestration.
 I also perform as a Baroque cellist and viola da gambist.

 - American musical theater, Stephen Schwartz, Leonard Bernstein, the Spanish and Latin American villancico, and the Baroque cello